Orieus/menuNavigator/README.md

 The options of the navigation tree are defined in `config/options_menu.yaml`.

+## Integrating `menuNavigator` into your application

+In order to integrate `menuNavigator` into your application, you do not need to modify the following files:

+* `code/menu_navigator/menu_navigator.py`: It contains the main class of the module, MenuNavigator, which manages the used interaction through the menus.

+* `code/base_taskmanager.py`

+You should modify the followinf files

+The options of the navigation tree are defined in `config/options_menu.yaml`.

-You should modify this file to be adapted to your python application.
+You should modify this file to fit the module to your python application.

 All tasks selected thhrough the menu options will be ran by methods in the `TaskManager` class in `code/task_manager.py`.
 You should add your own methods here to adapt the code to you application.